 John P. Lamborn Sr. began his entrepreneurial journey in the flexible duct business in 1961.
-Fifty years later, his hard work and vision have been realized with countless contributions to our industry, innovations, and marketing savvy.
+Sixty years later, his hard work and vision have been realized with countless contributions to our industry, innovations, and marketing savvy.
 Most importantly, he has touched the lives of the many people he employed, mentored, and conducted business with over the years.

 John P. Lamborn Sr. (better known as Jack) established JPL in Fresno, California, to produce and market flexible air duct in Central California.
 Jack, who had previously owned an HVAC distributorship, saw the growth potential for this new concept of air distribution.
 With the objective to provide a larger distribution base for this revolutionary product, Jack soon established a second flex duct company in San Jose, California, under the name Norflex (Northern California Flex).
 Norflex marketed in Northern California, Oregon and Washington.

 Lamborn’s business was profitable and growing, but as the industry grew, so did Lamborn.
 In the late 60s, Lamborn combined the assets of JP Lamborn Co. and Norflex, and with the help of other key investors, General Environment Corporation (GEC) was formed to provide flexible air ducts on a national basis.

 A second generation of the Lamborn family (Jack’s son John) joined GEC in 1970.
 GEC marketed its flex duct products under the names of Norflex (residential), Genflex (commercial) and Modular-Air (manufactured housing and OEMs) and Special Tubing (dryer, marine and RV).
 GEC gained national recognition and was considered an innovator and market leader.